kubedb/docs/docs/guides/percona-xtradb/concepts/opsrequest/index.md

 - `ReconfigureTLS`
 - `Restart`

 > You can perform only one type of operation on a single `PerconaXtraDBOpsRequest` CR.
-For example, if you want to upgrade your database and scale up its replica then you have to create two separate `PerconaXtraDBOpsRequest`.
-At first, you have to create a `PerconaXtraDBOpsRequest` for upgrading.
+For example, if you want to update your database and scale up its replica then you have to create two separate `PerconaXtraDBOpsRequest`.
+At first, you have to create a `PerconaXtraDBOpsRequest` for updating.
 Once it is completed, then you can create another `PerconaXtraDBOpsRequest` for scaling.
 You should not create two `PerconaXtraDBOpsRequest` simultaneously.

-### spec.upgrade
+### spec.updateVersion

-If you want to upgrade your PerconaXtraDB version, you have to specify the `spec.upgrade` section that specifies the desired version information.
+If you want to update your PerconaXtraDB version, you have to specify the `spec.updateVersion` section that specifies the desired version information.
 This field consists of the following sub-field:

-- `spec.upgrade.targetVersion` refers to a [PerconaXtraDBVersion](/docs/guides/percona-xtradb/concepts/perconaxtradb-version/index.md) CR that contains the PerconaXtraDB version information where you want to upgrade.
+- `spec.updateVersion.targetVersion` refers to a [PerconaXtraDBVersion](/docs/guides/percona-xtradb/concepts/perconaxtradb-version/index.md) CR that contains the PerconaXtraDB version information where you want to update.

-> You can only upgrade between PerconaXtraDB versions.
+> You can only update between PerconaXtraDB versions.
 KubeDB does not support downgrade for PerconaXtraDB.

 ### spec.horizontalScaling